ryanleejeon/Resume/README.md

 #### June 2021 - Present

 ◦ **Machine Learning Object Detection and Activity Classification:** Developed a computer vision based algorithm to identify a piglet and then quantify distance each pig moved using Python.
 Utilized a PyTorch implementation of YOLOv3 to detect piglets (mAP = 0.91).
-Further classified piglet activity by using K-means on frame data (accuracy score = 0.79).
 Below are two frames captured from a piglet object detector.
 What is not shown is that the algorithm also measures the pixel distance the centroid of each boundary box moves as the video progresses.
 Imagine a paintbrush in the center of each green box dragged along as the pig moves- that length is what we can measure.

 <p align="center">
   <img alt="3" src="https://user-images.githubusercontent.com/69263707/141250529-8dfa4294-dac8-4d75-8bc9-4ef034cf9f2e.png" width="420">